lincolntneves/Portfolio/README.md

 ## Projects:

 ### [Using Classification Models to Identify Drug Consumption](https://bit.ly/2ZJorHl)
-<a href=""
 It is a machine learning project and have used a dataset about drug consumption from [UCI - Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
-The original study and dataset can be accessed with the link [here](https://archive.ics.uci.edu/ml/datasets/Drug+consumption+%28quantified%29).<br>
+The original study and dataset can be accessed with the link [here](https://archive.ics.uci.edu/ml/datasets/Drug+consumption+%28quantified%29).<br><br>
-In this project I have worked with..
+On this project I have worked with Python, using Pandas, Numpy, Sklearn, Matplotlib and Seaborn.
+I have used SVM, Naive Bayes and Decision Tree to classificate the drug user throuth the scores, age, gender, ethinicity and education.
+In the end I heve compared the three models results.